Date:

 But I don't know why.

-But in the context of this particular article of ours, we just have to give credit where credit is due Causey Powell - the person whose name is least mentioned when it comes to "Stargazer".
+But in the context of this particular article of ours, we just have to give credit for it Cosy Powell - the person whose name is least often mentioned when it comes to "Stargazer".
 Half of this track was made by him, because he is the one who sets the tone for it at the very beginning.

 Sweet - Ballroom Blitz (1973)

 A delightful track from the band Sweet!
-Amazing intro, which charges the whole song with a special, elevated energy...
-You just want to start dancing to this song. glam rock 'n' roll!
-No wonder that this composition has not lost its popularity to this day: "Ballroom Blitz" attracts not only the "oldies" but also the younger generation.
+Amazing intro, which charges the whole song with a special, uplifting energy...
+It makes you want to start dancing to this song. glam rock 'n' roll!
+No wonder that this composition has not lost its popularity to this day: "Ballroom Blitz." attracts not only the "oldies" but also the younger generation.
 And we think it's great that classic rock is still on the wave of success.

 Queen - We Will Rock You (1977)